bitcoin-tools/nodebuilder/.github/SECURITY.md

 # Security Policy

-This project is committed to maintaining the highest level of security.
-We strive to follow industry best practices to ensure a balance between security and convenience.
+This project stries to follow industry best practices to ensure a balance between a high level of security and user convenience.

 ## Supported Versions